evaera/blender-addons/README.md

 # Auto Collection Instance Offset

 Automatically sets collections' instance offset property based on member objects.
 This makes collection instances and linked collections have their origin always in sync with the root object.
+To exclude a collection from this behavior, add custom property "Manual Offset" set to True on the collection.

 [Video demo](https://i.eryn.io/2345/blender-rNOaEwc9.mp4)